shafinkazi/STAT107_Team-24_NBA_Analysis/README.md

 This file provides an overview of the repository, describes each file, and explains how to reproduce the analysis.

 **database_24_25.csv**
 This file contains the main NBA dataset used in the project.
 It includes player-level statistics for the 2024–25 season, which we aggregate into team-level summaries for analysis.
+The data was sourced from Kaggle, a popular platform for data sharing that provides publicly available NBA teams' data in their playoffs.
+Each row represents a single player's performance in one game and includes the offensive and defensive statistics used in our analysis.

 **00_requirements.R**
 This file loads all required R packages for the project so the analysis can run smoothly without repeatedly calling `library()`.